-The Mount Baker Ultra Marathon is a 50 mile out and back foot race from the town of Concrete Washington to Mount Baker's Sherman peak at 10,160ft (3,097m).
+The Mount Baker Ultra is a 55 mile out and back foot race from the town of Concrete Washington to Mount Baker's Sherman peak at 10,160ft (3,097m).
 The race draws it's inspiration from the century old Mount Baker Marathon that lasted for three years from 1911-1913.

-The town of Concrete is located on Highway 20, 96 miles from Seattle and 167 kilometers from Vancouver BC.
+The town of Concrete is located on Highway 20, 96 miles from Seattle or 170 kilometers from Vancouver BC.
 Concrete sits at an elevation of 276ft.

-The Mount Baker Ultra Marathon starts at 12:00 AM Sunday June 4th 2017.
-The race has a 50 participant limit and an overall (soft) cutoff time of 18 hours.
+The Mount Baker Ultra Marathon will start at 12:00 AM Sunday June 3rd 2018.
+The race has a 50 participant limit and an overall (soft) cutoff time of 18 hours or 6:00PM.

-From down town Concrete the course will follow Forest Service roads with a water crossing at Thunder Creek, then will pass over the Upper Baker Dam.
-After 23 miles competitors will ascend the Squak glacier traversing a series of fixed ropes for 1.75 miles The weather and snow conditions can be extremely varied, even in June.
+The weather and snow conditions can be extremely varied, from raging snow storms to blistering heat.
 This should not be a participants first time in severe mountainous conditions.
 All participants should have the ability to be self sufficient while on the mountain.
-There will be tents camps / aid stations manned by volunteers on the glacier.
+There will be aid stations manned by volunteers on the glacier for your safety.